Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott region between two semiconductors

-We note that two (rather than one) extra states emerge directly below and above one of the Hubbard bands if $V$ and $\Delta V$ align favorably.
+We note that two (rather than one) extra states emerge directly below and above one of the Hubbard bands if \red{the band offset }$V$ and \red{the perturbation }$\Delta V$ align favorably.
 The lower state originates from the lowest solution initially inside the band being pushed outward.

 The increase in the magnitude of the interface perturbation enhances localization at the interface, resulting in an increased decay constant in the semiconductors.
 The standing wave solutions within the Mott bands exhibit only mild sensitivity to the interface perturbation.